tejaschauhan373/DSA/Data Structure and Algorithm Notes/data_structure.md

     2. PopMin/PopMax : O(LogN)
     3. GetMin/GetMax : O(1)
     4. Heap is complete binary tree, hence height is always O(LogN)
     5. In a max heap, the smallest element is always at a leaf node.
 So we need to check for all lead nodes for the minimum value.
 Worst case complexity will be O(N)
     6. Heap sort is efficient, consistent (Best TC = Average TC = The Worst TC) and uses minimum memory.

 8. Trie:
     1. Insert : O(key length)
     2. Search : O(key length)
+    3. The shape or the structure of trie will depend upon what data has been inserted, the order of insertion of different strings doesn't matter in case of trie.
+    4. Looking up data in a trie is faster in the worst case, O(m) time of hash table.
+    5. The worst-case lookup speed in an imperfect hash table is O(N) time, but far more typically is O(1), with O(m) time spent evaluating the hash.
+    6. Some tries can require more space than a hash table.
+    7. In trie, memory may be allocated for each character in the search string, rather than a single chunk of memory for the whole entry, as in most hash tables.
+    8. Also, for each character creating a node takes more memory than storing the string directly.
+    9. Trie can be useful for the following applications:
+       1. Autocomplete Feature in Google Search
+       2. Sorting a Set of Strings
+       3. Full-text search